Bread clip: Simple

 Most designs of bread clip consist of a single plastic part through which the neck of a plastic bag can be threaded.
 Because these clips are cheap, ubiquitous, and come in a variety of shapes and colors, some people collect them.

 Most bread clips are made from plastic #6 polystyrene (PS), but Quebec-based bread clip manufacturing company KLR Systems released recyclable, cardboard bread clips in 2019, which they later switched to producing in 2022.

 Such clips are also used for bagged milk.
-In the Canadian provinces of Ontario, Quebec, New Brunswick, and Nova Scotia, the most common package is 4 litres—three 1.33-litre sealed bags in a larger bag, which is closed with a clip and imprinted with the milk's expected expiration date.
+In the Canadian provinces of Ontario, Quebec, New Brunswick, and Nova Scotia.
+The most common package is 4 L, consisting of three 1.33 L sealed bags in a larger bag, which is closed with a clip and imprinted with the milk's expected expiration date.

 Mechanical

 A more complex bread clip design involves two articulated plastic parts mounted on a pivot with a spring between them to provide tension.